MohitGoel92/Microsoft-Excel/README.md

 **Note:** Double clicking a cell in a pivot table will open a seperate worksheet that contains the relevant data for that value.
 This is like a drill down function for that value.

+### Creating PivotCharts

+Pivot charts are very powerful as they are quick and easy to alter and provide powerful insights into the data.
+Pivot charts are quick to produce after a pivot table has been made.
+This is performed by selecting any cell within the pivot table -> *PivotTable Analyze* tab -> *Tools* section -> *PivotChart* option.

+**Note:** Any changes to the pivot table will be reflected by the pivot chart.

+**Note:** Dragging a field into the filter section will also add a filter onto the pivot chart.
+This enables us to chart data with a specific criteria and analyse data further.

+### Slicers

+Slicers are visual filters.
+Using a slicer, we may filter the data (or pivot table, pivot chart) by selecting the type of data we desire.
+For example, let's say we're looking at a dashboard which contains multiple years and regions.
+If we wanted to select a particular region(s) or year(s), we simply look at the controls to see what options are available and select at least one of them.
+This will filter the data to our specific requirements.